 Successful entrepreneurs have so many traits in common.
 They are optimistic and confident.
 They are disciplined self-starters.
-But that one trait that defines a visionary entrepreneur is his ability to make wise and timely decisions that will contribute to the long-term success of the business.
+But that, one trait that defines a visionary entrepreneur is his ability to make wise and timely decisions that will contribute to the business’s long-term success.

-Blogging has turned out to be a great entrepreneurial platform.
-It simple, easy, can be launched for free and if done right, it has a great earning potential.
-Launching your personal blog is definitely an amazing, yet intimidating experience.
-Thinking that people are going to read and get inspired by your content may already give you goosebumps, but like all other forms of entrepreneurship, it’s not all rainbows and butterflies, you have to take some critical decisions.
+Blogging has turned out to be an excellent entrepreneurial platform.
+It’s simple, easy, can be launched for free, and if done right, it has excellent earning potential.
+However, establishing your blog is a unique yet intimidating experience.
+Thinking that people will read and get inspired by your content may already give you goosebumps, but like all other forms of entrepreneurship, it’s not all rainbows and butterflies; you have to make some critical decisions.

 One such crucial decision is to pick the right platform for your blog.
-Picking the right platform means giving your blog the best start in life, so it’s important to make an educated decision.
-With so many platforms out there in the market, it really appears scary to pick one.
+Choosing the right platform means giving your blog the best start in life, so making an educated decision is essential.
+However, with so many platforms in the market, it appears scary to pick one.

-In this article, we are going to compare, two of the top-notch and outstanding blogging platforms that are the first choice of entrepreneurs and bloggers in the industry.
-We will analyze the strengths and competitive advantages as well as the drawbacks of two outstanding blogging platforms.
-This will hopefully provide you with a better picture to help make your decision more wisely.
+In this article, we will compare two of the top-notch and outstanding blogging platforms that are the first choice of entrepreneurs and bloggers in the industry.
+We will analyze the strengths and competitive advantages, and drawbacks of two outstanding blogging platforms.
+Hopefully, this will provide you with a better picture to help you make your decision more wisely.

-WordPress started its journey in 2003 and is by far the most popular blogging platform available on the market.
-WordPress has gradually evolved from a simple blogging platform to a sophisticated content management system and is now one of the most popular choices for ecommerce websites as well.
-WordPress comes in two versions, i.e. WordPress.com (hosted) and WordPress blog or WordPress.org (self hosted).
-Both of them are technically free and collectively empower almost 25% of the web.
+WordPress started its journey in 2003 and is the most popular blogging platform available on the market.
+WordPress has gradually evolved from a simple blogging platform to a sophisticated content management system and is now one of the most popular choices for eCommerce websites.
+WordPress comes in two versions, i.e., WordPress.com (hosted) and WordPress blog or WordPress.org (self-hosted).
+They are technically free and collectively empower almost 25% of the web.

 Pros of WordPress For Blogging: